Meaad96s/telco-customer-segmentation/README.md

-# Customer segmentation in the telecommunications industry
+# Customer Segmentation in The Telecommunications Industry
 Using K-means to create segmentation clusters in Python